 The NomCom will need to carry out due diligence, as appropriate, regarding Candidates it wishes to consider.
 For this purpose, the NomCom will arrange (with the consent of these Candidates as noted in question No. 4 of the Application Request Form) to verify credentials and consult with others not named by the Candidate on a confidential basis.
-The Due Diligence performed by/through ICANN organization shall be completed and made available to the NOMCOM two weeks prior to the date on which the Candidate is invited for an interview by the NomCom.
+The Due Diligence performed by/through ICANN organization shall be completed and made available to the NomCom two weeks prior to the date on which the Candidate is invited for an interview by the NomCom.
 Such due diligence shall be conducted in a maximum period of 45 days or two weeks prior to the date of the interview as mentioned above, whichever is earlier.

 The NomCom will provide Candidates with updates as appropriate on progress of the selection process.

 See also Section 8 above which describes the criteria and additional considerations that will be taken into account in NomCom selections.
 Section 9 describes the eligibility factors.
-The NomCom will also take into account the continuing membership of the Board (and other such bodies) to ensure that the persons it nominates to serve as Director and selects shall, to the extent feasible and consistent with other criteria required to be applied by Bylaws Article 8, Section 8.4 and guided by Bylaws Article 1, Section 1.2(b)(ii).
+The NomCom will also take into account the continuing membership of the Board (and other such bodies) to ensure that the persons it nominates to serve as Director and selects shall, to the extent feasible and consistent with other criteria required to be applied by ICANN Bylaws Article 8, Section 8.4 and guided by the ICANN Bylaws Article 1, Section 1.2(b)(ii).

 Note that endorsements by organizations or groups and lists of signatories are not appropriate and will not be influential in the NomCom's selections.
 The NomCom will not accept unsolicited comments about a Candidate from any third party.

 At least two months before the commencement of each ICANN Annual Meeting, the NomCom shall give the EC Administration (with a copy to the Decisional Participants and Secretary) written notice of its nomination of Directors for seats with terms beginning at the conclusion of the annual meeting, and the EC Administration shall promptly provide the Secretary (with a copy to the Decisional Participants with written notice of the designation of those Directors.
 All such notices shall be posted promptly to the Website.
-[Bylaws Article 7, Section 7.8(c)].
+[ICANN Bylaws Article 7, Section 7.8(c)].

 Miscellaneous aspects related to logistics and planning

-ICANN organization shall ensure IT and Tech Support and normal meeting support to be provided at the venue and accommodation throughout the period of the stay of the NomCom members at the venue and accomodation.
+ICANN organization shall ensure IT and Tech Support and normal meeting support to be provided at the venue and accommodation throughout the period of the stay of the NomCom members at the venue and accommodation.

-The Leadership may instruct ICANN organization staff supporting NomCom to work with ICANN organization staff to contract resources for any purposes such as recruitment, vetting, due dillgience, training or other vendor services, such as consultants, trainers or courses/informational materials either throughout the year or at the face-to-face meetings of the NomCom.
+The Leadership may instruct ICANN organization staff supporting NomCom to work with ICANN organization staff to contract resources for any purposes such as recruitment, vetting, due diligence, training or other vendor services, such as consultants, trainers or courses/informational materials either throughout the year or at the face-to-face meetings of the NomCom.